stas-sultanov/azure-monitor-telemetry/readme.md

 ## Key Concepts

-The fundamental concepts that define the design and functionality of this library:
+The following core principles define the design and functionality of this library:

-- Telemetry Tracking - The core feature of this library is the ability to track different types of telemetry, such as activities, exceptions, and custom events.
+- **Telemetry Tracking** – Capture a wide range of telemetry types, including activities, exceptions, events, metrics, and traces.
-- Telemetry Publishing - The library is designed to work with multiple telemetry publishers, allowing seamless and secure data transmission to one or more Azure Application Insights instances.
+- **Telemetry Publishing** – Support multiple telemetry destinations, enabling secure and parallel publishing to one or more telemetry endpoints.
+- **Distributed Operation Tracking** – Associate telemetry with logical operations that span services, processes, or asynchronous workflows, enabling end-to-end correlation in distributed systems.

 ## Quality Assurance